Hartwell Dam: Construction

 The Flood Control Act of 1950 authorized the Hartwell Dam and Reservoir as a development project of the Savannah River Basin.
 Construction on the dam began in 1955 and the plan called for a three-mile long structure containing four hydroelectric generators with a combined 264 MW capacity.
 Predicting future demand requirements, the ability to install a fifth generator in the future was provided.
 Of the dam's length, 1,900 ft is a concrete gravity dam, the rest being compacted earth.

 A year before its completion, in February 1961, the dam began to inundate a portion of the Savannah River to create the reservoir.
 In March 1962, the reservoir was complete behind the dam and the four original hydro-power generators went online in April.
 The original projected cost of the dam was US$68.4 million but when completed was just over US$89.2 million.
 In 1983, the fifth generator was installed on the dam, raising the generation capacity to 344 MW.

 Hydro-power plant rehabilitation

 By 1997, the four original generators had exceeded their 30-year life expectancy by seven years and underwent a rehabilitation.
 Phase 1 began in 1997 and consisted of generator rewinding/turbine refurbishment, replacing and upgrading circuit breakers, and replacing and upgrading the transformers.
 Phase II consisted of replacing all of the switch-yard breakers and bus-work and updating the powerhouse and Clemson Pumping Station.
 Upon completion of the rehabilitation, generation capacity was increased to 422 MW, a 22.7% increase.

+Electricity from the dam is marketed by the Southeastern Power Administration.